Do you have some silver U.S. coins and want to know how much they’re worth?

 See what dimes are made of — and how the metal composition of U.S. dimes has changed through the years.

-Find answers to your questions about silver dimes and their value here:
+Find answers to your questions about specific silver dimes and their current value can be found here:

 Silver Quarters (1796-1964 and 1992-Present Proofs)